viniciusmioto/cv/content/authors/admin/_index.md

 ## About Me

 Hello, World!
-I am Vinícius Mioto, a Computer Science student at the [Universidade Federal do Paraná (UFPR)](https://ufpr.br) in Curitiba - Brazil, where I'm currently working on my final project in Complex Network Science.
-I am also working as a Business Intelligence intern at [Driva](https://www.driva.io).
+I am Vinícius Mioto, a Computer Science student at the [Universidade Federal do Paraná (UFPR)](https://ufpr.br) in Curitiba - Brazil, where I'm currently working on my final project in Network Science.
+I am also working as a Data Scientist at [Driva](https://www.driva.io).